-FORMAL REVIEWS
+FULL REVIEWS

-The chair and four panel members attend a formal review.

-In addition to planning officers, other relevant stakeholders, for example Historic England or

-Transport for London, may be invited to attend and asked to give their views after the scheme has been presented.
+For schemes with significant impact, requiring a broad range of panel expertise, a full review can be arranged to provide advice on the quality of proposals.
+In addition to planning officers, other relevant stakeholders, for example Historic England, may be invited to attend and asked to give their views as background to the review meeting.

-Formal reviews usually take place at a stage when an applicant and design team have decided their preferred option for development of a site, and have sufficient drawings and models to inform a comprehensive discussion.
+Full reviews usually take place at a stage when an applicant and design team have decided their preferred option for development of a site, and have sufficient drawings and models to inform a comprehensive discussion.

-In advance of the formal review, panel members attend a 15 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.
-At the start of the formal review, planning officers will summarise their panel briefing.
+In advance of the full review, panel members attend a 15 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.

+At the start of the full review, planning officers will summarise their panel briefing.
 The scheme will then be presented by a member of the design team, normally the lead architect, following a brief introduction by the applicant.

 Presentations may be made with drawings and / or pdf or PowerPoint and models, as appropriate.
-At least one printed copy of the presentation should be provided, for ease of reference during the panel discussion.
+At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.

-Time allocated for formal reviews will depend on the scale of the project but a typical formal review will last 90 minutes: 10 minutes introductions and briefing by planning officers; 25 minutes presentation; 55 minutes discussion and summing up by the chair.
+Time allocated for full reviews will depend on the scale of the project but a typical full review will last 90 minutes: 10 minutes introductions and briefing by planning officers; 25 minutes presentation; 55 minutes discussion and summing up by the chair.

-Large projects, for example schemes with several development plots, may be split into smaller elements for the purposes of review, to ensure that each component receives adequate time for discussion.
+Large projects, for example schemes with several development plots, may be split into smaller elements, to ensure that each component receives adequate time for discussion.